L. Gasseri FAQs

 • Is L. Gasseri Superfood a yogurt?
 No. L. Gasseri Superfood is not a yogurt, although it may look and taste like one, depending on the dairy used.
 It may also look and taste very different, like cheese for example.
 See introduction information on the product page.

 • Why is the starter shipped without ice?
-See answer to "I live in a hot place.
+See "I live in a hot place.
 Is the starter still active after being shipped unrefrigerated in hot weather?"

 • Do you ship to Hawaii / Alaska / Puerto Rico?
 Yes.
 Shipping fees to Hawaii, Alaska, and Puerto Rico are the same as to any address within the contiguous USA.
-We use ambient shipping (non-refrigerated, and without ice).
-Our starters are designed to remain active for several weeks in transit in hot weather, without refrigeration and without ice.
+We use ambient shipping (non-refrigerated and without ice).
+Our starters are designed to remain active for several weeks in transit in hot weather, without refrigeration or ice.
 The formula and the packaging provide excellent protection for the live strains.
 See "I live in a hot place.
 Is the starter still active after being shipped unrefrigerated in hot weather?"

 • I live in a hot place.
-Is the starter still active after being shipped unrefrigerated in hot weather?
+Is the starter still active if it's shipped unrefrigerated in hot weather?
 Yes.
-Our starters are designed to remain active for several weeks in transit in hot weather, without refrigeration and without ice.
-The formula and the packaging provide excellent protection for the live strains.
-We have thoroughly tested our starters to ensure their viability in long transit during heatwaves, without ice and without refrigeration.
+Our starters are not affected by heat in unrefrigerated transit.
+They are designed to remain active for several weeks in hot weather, including heatwaves, without refrigeration or ice.
+The formula and packaging provide excellent protection for the live strains.
+They are freeze-dried and not heat-sensitive in the sealed packet.
+We have thoroughly tested this.
+The bacteria only begin to die off after a prolonged period above 110F.
 For this reason, we use ambient shipping, which is significantly less costly for the customer.
-We keep the starters in a cold warehouse until orders are shipped.
-When your order is shipped we send you a tracking number so that you can see when it is due to arrive.
-Once received, the starter should be refrigerated or frozen, and you can use it as normal.
-See "What should the result be like?" and "I forgot to refrigerate the starter.
-Is it still active?"
+We keep the starters in a cold warehouse until orders are shipped, and when your order is shipped we send you a tracking number so that you can see when it is due to arrive.
+Once received, the starter should be refrigerated or frozen for the longterm, and you can use it as normal.
+Separation of the result into solids and liquids is normal, very common, and usually only cosmetic.
+It has nothing to do with the unrefrigerated shipping.
+L. Gasseri is not yogurt.
+It's a fermented dairy yielding a nicely-soured ‘curdled milk' with multitudes of L. gasseri bacteria, regardless of separation.
+The L. gasseri bacteria are present and active in both the solid and the liquid.
+See "What should the result be like?and " I forgot to refrigerate the starter.
+Is it still active?

 • I forgot to refrigerate the starter.
 Is it still active?
 This depends on how long the starter has been left at ambient temperature and if the Best By date is still valid.
 The starter is designed to remain active for several weeks (and depending on ambient temperatures, even longer) at room/warm temperatures (usually for transit purposes).
 The formula and the packaging provide excellent protection for the live strains.
 If the delay is much longer and the temperatures are very high, the viability may be affected.
 That said, reduction in viability is a slow process that does not happen immediately, even past Best By date.
 You could try compensating for the possible decrease in viability by increasing the ratio of starter to dairy (for example, by using 2-3 sachets to make one quart, leaving the rest of the ingredients unchanged).
 See instructions.
 Also see "What should the result be like?".
 There's no harm in consuming inactive bacteria; this is equivalent to consuming no bacteria at all.
 If all goes well, you could later use some of your ready batch to make future larger batches.
 Remember to keep the starter refrigerated (or frozen) until you're ready to use it.
 See also "I live in a hot place.
 Is the starter still active after being shipped unrefrigerated in hot weather?"